 Finland has since maintained nonalignment out of pragmatism.
-It shares an 800-mile border with Russia, and the two governments maintained neighborly relationships, even as it invested very seriously in its defense, including maintaining a conscription army.
+It shares an 800-mile border with Russia, and the two governments maintained neighborly relationships, even as Finland invested very seriously in its defense, including maintaining a conscription army.

 Especially in recent years, Finland and Sweden have become strong partners with NATO — they are basically as close as a country can get to the alliance without formally being in it.
 They do military exercises together and share some intelligence; both Sweden and Finland supported NATO’s mission in Afghanistan.
 And NATO’s open door remained, well, open to Sweden and Finland, but was not something either had to pursue unless the security situation in Europe drastically shifted.
 Which is exactly what happened when Russia began threatening Ukraine.

 Last December, as Russia built up troops along Ukraine’s border, Moscow issued ultimatums that sought to remake the European security architecture — demands like no NATO enlargement, and a Russian sphere of influence.
 That rattled Sweden, but it really shook Finland.
-Wieslander, of the Atlantic Council, said, for Finland’s leaders, it was a reminder of the very limited space Finland had to operate during the Cold War, both internationally and domestically.
+Wieslander, of the Atlantic Council, said for Finland’s leaders, it was a reminder of the very limited space Finland had to operate during the Cold War, both internationally and domestically.
 Moscow’s demands created this “feeling that Finland’s road to be part of the West could not be jeopardized, and that the informal position that Finland could have in relation to NATO was not strong enough.”

 That kicked off the soul-searching in Helsinki; Russia’s Ukraine invasion delivered the shock.
 In Finland, support for NATO typically hovered in the 20 or so percent range.
 In January 2022, less than 30 percent of the Finnish public was in favor of NATO membership.
 After Russia’s invasion, it rose 53 percent, to an incredible 76 percent in May.

-As extraordinary as the swings in public opinion were, Finland’s already close ties with the West and with NATO helped make the possibility of membership more palatable.
+As extraordinary as the swings in public opinion were, Finland’s already close ties with the West and NATO helped make the possibility of membership more palatable.
 “It’s still much more an evolution rather than revolution, in a way, the attitude towards NATO,” said Sinikukka Saari, a leading researcher on Russia at the Finnish Institute of International Affairs.

 Finland and Sweden, as EU members, joined the strong sanctions against Russia, and both sent military equipment to Ukraine.
-They were united with the West, except actually being part of NATO, and after Russia’s invasion, it exposed a vulnerability, especially for Finland.
+They were united with the West, except for actually being part of NATO, and after Russia’s invasion, it exposed a vulnerability, especially for Finland.

 Finland and Sweden’s strong bilateral partnership almost guarantees neither would make a move if they thought the other would balk.
 “I would stress that we are doing this together,“ said Erkki Tuomioja, a Social Democrat in the Finnish Parliament, who previously served as a foreign affairs minister.

 Finland’s push for NATO membership was also a process.
-Könttä, who is on the defense committee, said when he ran for Parliament he stated Finland had no need to join the alliance.
+Könttä, who is on the defense committee, said that when he ran for Parliament he stated Finland had no need to join the alliance.
 In December, he began privately reassessing his views.
 In March, he announced his change of position.

 “Whether or not you think this is the best idea to join NATO,” he said, “it’s always better that Sweden and Finland do things together.”